Stability and statistical inference for semidiscrete optimal transport maps

 \subsection{Organization}

 The rest of this paper is organized as follows.
-In Section \ref{sec: preliminaries}, we present background material of semidiscrete OT.
-Section \ref{sec: main} collects the main results.
-We first discuss assumptions, derive key stability estimates for the functionals of the OT maps, and then present the limit theorems.
+In Section \ref{sec: preliminaries}, we present background material of semidiscrete OT, Hadamard differentiability, and the extended delta method.
+Section \ref{sec: main} collects the stability results and limit theorems for the two functionals of interest.
+Section \ref{sec: applications} presents applications and simulation results.
+In Section \ref{sec: dual holder}, we show that the empirical OT map does not possess nontrivial weak limits in $L^2(R)$, but nonetheless satisfies a CLT in a dual H\"{o}lder space; that section also shows that the empirical OT map is asymptotically efficient in the said Banach space setting.
 All the proofs are gathered in Section \ref{sec: proofs}.
 Section \ref{sec: conclusion} leaves some concluding remarks.
-Appendix \ref{sec: functional delta} contains a brief review of Hadamard differentiability and the extended delta method.